Stibnite: Uses

 The 17th century alchemist Eirenaeus Philalethes, also known as George Starkey, describes stibnite in his alchemical commentary An Exposition upon Sir George Ripley's Epistle.
-Starkey used stibnite as a precursor to philosophical mercury, which was itself a hypothetical precursor to the Philosopher's stone.
+Starkey used stibnite as a precursor to philosophical mercury, which was itself a hypothetical precursor to the philosopher's stone.

 Occurrence

 Stibnite occurs in hydrothermal deposits and is associated with realgar, orpiment, cinnabar, galena, pyrite, marcasite, arsenopyrite, cervantite, stibiconite, calcite, ankerite, barite and chalcedony.

 Small deposits of stibnite are common, but large deposits are rare.
-It occurs in Canada, Mexico, Peru, Japan, China, Germany, Romania, Italy, France, England, Algeria, and Kalimantan, Borneo.
+The world's largest deposit of antimony, the Xikuangshan mine, yields high quality crystals in paragenesis with calcite.
+It occurs in Canada, Mexico, Peru, Japan, Germany, Romania, Italy, France, England, Algeria, and Kalimantan, Borneo.
 In the United States it is found in Arkansas, Idaho, Nevada, California, and Alaska.

+Historically, the Romans used stibnite mined in Dacia to make colourless glass, the making of which ended when this province was lost to the Roman Empire.

 As of May 2007, the largest specimen on public display (1000 pounds) is at the American Museum of Natural History.
 The largest documented single crystals of stibnite measured ~60×5×5 cm and originated from different locations including Japan, France and Germany.